ApelegHQ/ts-cms-ep-sfx/AUDITING.md

 User-supplied data (file and file name) are decrypted in two separate steps, one for file contents and another for a file name.
 The base implementation for decryption can be found in the file `src/lib/fileDecryptionCms.ts`.
-In addition, the file `src/sandbox/fileDecryptionCms.ts` implements the two distinct steps used for contents and name.
+Additionally, the file `src/sandbox/fileDecryptionCms.ts` implements the two distinct steps used for contents and name.